Book Review of “See What I Have Done” by Sarah Schmidt.

 One might think that this would make for a novel that is overly depressing or disturbing, rather than a gripping or forceful read (can you call a book you’ve read on Kindle a “page turner?”).
 Thankfully, the descriptions of blood and the bodies were somewhat less gruesome than they could have been, most probably because of the lyricism of Schmidt’s prose.
 Despite all this, while I think Schmidt gave us a lusciously written, masterfully riveting novel (no small achievement for a debut work), something is preventing me from giving it a full five stars, and I can’t put my finger on it.
 Maybe it’s because this book (unpleasantly) haunted me, and maybe I’m ashamed of my own morbid curiosity, I’m not sure.
 All I know is, I couldn’t stop reading it, and for that, I’ll highly recommend it with a very strong four and a half stars out of five.

-“See What I Have Done” by Sarah Schmidt is available from Amazon US, Amazon UK, Barnes & Noble, eBooks, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“See What I Have Done” by Sarah Schmidt is available (via these affiliate links) from Amazon US, Amazon UK, eBooks, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.